Jcorp-US/Platform_Docs/01-about_platform/02-release_notes.md

 # What's New?
 (Release Notes)

+### Version 1.8.5
+* Fixed some minor bugs.
+* Enhanced customization options so that district logos can be used in place of Platform logo.

 ### Version 1.7.3
 * Implemented feature to immediately notify users of incoming message.
 * Implemented feature to indicate number of unread messages.